 18 ways to enjoy the outdoors (even if it’s from your balcony or window)

-Everyone's feeling restless indoors during lockdown.
+Everyone's feeling restless when they're having to spend a lot more time indoors.
 But there are creative ways to make the most of your limited time in the fresh air, or to bring the outside into your home.

 Outdoors-inspired activities are not only great for your family’s wellbeing but they can really help your little one’s development too, says speech and language therapist Janet Cooper.